-Since 1 April 2006, physicians are obliged to prescribe a minimum percentage of "cheap pharmaceuticals", which are being defined as generics or original pharmaceuticals included in the reference price system, with a price equal to the reimbursement basis, and International Nonproprietary Name (INN) prescribed pharmaceuticals.
-For more information about the reference price system, cf. 4.3.
+Since 1 April 2006, physicians are obliged to prescribe a minimum percentage of "cheap pharmaceuticals", which are being defined as generics or original pharmaceuticals included in the reference price system, with a price equal to the reimbursement basis, and International Non-proprietary Name (INN) prescribed pharmaceuticals.
+For more information about the reference price system, cf. section 4.3.

-A first evaluation of the "cheap pharmaceuticals" rule has revealed that most doctors reach their target, but a formal evaluation of its impact on both patients and social security expenses has not yet been carried out at the time of writing.
+A first evaluation of the "cheap pharmaceuticals" rule has revealed that most doctors reach their target, but a formal evaluation of its impact on both patients and social security expenses has not yet been carried out.